Stoneyburn: Geography

-Around three thousand people inhabit the village, which is around 1.5 miles in length, clustered around the B7015 to Fauldhouse and Livingston.

 Traditionally, the village is divided between Stoneyburn proper and Bents, the latter in the days of railway travel being the location of the railway station.

+Education

+There are two primary schools, Stoneyburn Primary School and Our Lady's.

 Community

-Stoneyburn is home to a bowling club, football team Stoneyburn F.C., two primary schools (Stoneyburn Primary School and Our Lady's).
+Stoneyburn is home to a bowling club and football team Stoneyburn F.C.
 There is a Roman Catholic church (Our Lady's) and a Church of Scotland as well as a Pentecostal Church in the village.
 The village also has local shops including a Cafe, florists, (closed 2021) post office, chemist and convenience shops.
 There is also a Community Centre and a Health Centre within the village.

-The Scots language is very evident in its use in Staneyburn.

 The public house in the village is the Ewington Hotel.
 The Bentswood Inn closed in January 2017.

+Stoneyburn had a community hall but this closed in 2024 due to issues arising from Reinforced Autoclaved Aerated Concrete (RAAC) panels in the building.

+Foulshiels wood is a public woodland managed by the Woodland Trust.
+It is located on the site of the former Foulshiels colliery and has a mix of native and conifer trees that were planted in the 1980s.